WheatleyFromPortal2/Decode/README.md

 | `3`   | Digital Device | side of lower transfer | `lowerTransferSensor` |

-the cable for upper transfer plugs into the `0/1` digital port, but the sensor must be configured as using `port 1`
+the cable for upper transfer plugs into the `0/1` digital port, but the sensor must be configured as using `port 1` the cable for lower transfer plugs into the `2/3` digital port, but the sensor must be configured as using `port 3`

 ### USB ports